nursultanturdaliev/dr-aksana-ismailbekova-portfolio/README.md

 - **Conflict Resolution & Gender Studies**
 - **Migration & Transnational Communities**

-With over **15 years of fieldwork experience** across Kyrgyzstan, Uzbekistan, Kazakhstan, and Russia, Dr. Ismailbekova is fluent in **seven languages** and has secured over **€200,000** in competitive research funding.
+With over **15 years of fieldwork experience** across Kyrgyzstan, Uzbekistan, Kazakhstan, and Russia, Dr. Ismailbekova is fluent in **several languages** and has secured over **€200,000** in competitive research funding.

 ---